SartoxSoftware/NativeCIL/README.md

 ## .NET
 - DiscUtils (for making the bootable image)
-- dnlib (for reading the CIL instructions)
+- dnlib (for reading the CIL bytecode instructions)

 # Usage
 ``NativeCIL --architecture <i386,amd64> --format <bin,elf> --image <none,iso> --output <output> <input>``

 ``NativeCIL -a<i386,amd64> -f<bin,elf> -t<none,iso> -o<output> <input>``

-For example:
+## Example

 ``./NativeCIL -aamd64 -felf -tiso -ooutput.iso TestProject.dll``

-You can now try to run on bare metal, or via QEMU:
+# Try it out!

-``qemu-system-x86_64 -cdrom output.iso -cpu max -m 1G -enable-kvm -serial stdio``
+After you've compiled your program as a bootable image file, you may want to try it on bare metal now.
+If that isn't possible, you can try it out in a VM.
+Here's an example with QEMU:

-**Be sure to remove the -enable-kvm argument if you're not on Linux!**
+``qemu-system-x86_64 -cdrom output.iso``